AndreiChertkov/teneva_bm/README.md

 - `bm.i_min`, `bm.x_min`, `bm.y_min` - same as in the previous point, but for the minimum value.

 The following function may be used to print the corresponding values: `print(bm.info_history())`.

+##### Notes

+- For some benchmarks (e.g., for all benchmarks from `agent` collection) the method `show` (present the current state, the state for provided input or the final state for the best found input) and `render` (present the animation for the current solution, the solution from the provided input or for the solution from the best found input) are available.

 ## Authors